 Woodbridge is a somewhat small town located in the state of Connecticut.
 With a population of 8,842 people and two constituent neighborhoods, Woodbridge is the 107th largest community in Connecticut.

 Woodbridge home prices are not only among the most expensive in Connecticut, but Woodbridge real estate also consistently ranks among the most expensive in America.

-Woodbridge is a decidedly white-collar town, with fully 90.01% of the workforce employed in white-collar jobs, well above the national average.
+Woodbridge is a decidedly white-collar town, with fully 92.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Woodbridge is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Woodbridge who work in management occupations (18.74%), healthcare (14.19%), and sales jobs (10.10%).
+There are especially a lot of people living in Woodbridge who work in management occupations (19.71%), healthcare (12.76%), and teaching (10.22%).

-Because of many things, Woodbridge is a great place for families with children to consider.
-First of all, many other families with children live here, making Woodbridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Woodbridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Woodbridge is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Woodbridge’s overall crime rate is lower than average for the country.

-Woodbridge is a somewhat ethnically-diverse town.
+Woodbridge is a very ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbridge include Irish, Polish, German, and Russian.
+Important ancestries of people in Woodbridge include Italian, Polish, Russian, and German.

 The most common language spoken in Woodbridge is English.
 Other important languages spoken here include Chinese and Tagalog.